-Spencer’s Pro-Trump Shirt Makes Light Of Sexual Assault And Social Media Is Mad
+Spencer’s Pro-Trump Shirt Makes Light Of Sexual Assault, And Social Media Is Mad

 — Mary Numair (@MaryNumair) January 16, 2017

-Over on her Facebook page, Numair posted a photo of Spencer’s display of pro-Trump T-shirts that made suggestions to the president-elect’s controversial comments including the “Grab ’em by the p***y” comment that surfaced in an audio last year.
+Over on her Facebook page, Numair posted a photo of Spencer’s display of pro-Trump T-shirts that made suggestions to the president-elect’s controversial comments including the “Grab ’em by the p***y” comment that surfaced in an audio clip last year.
 The accompanying footage showed Trump making inappropriate comments about women to former Access Hollywood star Billy Bush.

 “This is proudly being displayed in the front of their PDX store,” she wrote in the post.
 “Way to normalize sexual assault.”